Containers for Biorepository Collections

 • Ichthyology: A collection might have a large jar of pickled fish of multiple species (not a “lot”).
 The jar contains many specimens, each of which have their own Collection Object record.
 The Container record tracks the large jar with links to the contained specimens.

-• Vertebrate Paleontology: Wooden crates containing cataloged specimens of several species from a single Collecting Event and/or Accession are stored together and linked in the database in a Container record.
+• Vertebrate Paleontology: A crate containing cataloged bones of a single dinosaur collected at different times are stored together and permanently grouped in the database in a Container record.

 • Botany: Several lichen species and specimens are identified from the same collected twig, and a Container record associates them to that single cataloged substrate.

-• Geology: A rock could include multiple layer types, inclusions, crystals, etc. Embedded materials would be cataloged as a individual, discrete Collection Objects although associated together in the common substrate.
+• Geology: A rock could include multiple layer types, inclusions, crystals, etc. Embedded constituents would be cataloged as a individual, discrete Collection Objects although physically adjoined in a common substrate.

-We invite any and all feedback on this topic!
+We invite any feedback on this topic!
 Thank you in advance!

 One biorepository example I can think of is in fishes where you may have a lot made up of multiple individuals that have had tissue taken from them.
 Each fish may have had multiple tubes taken from it (and cataloged separately for some reason - different kind of tissue, etc.) but they will all be related to the same voucher lot thus making it difficult to know which individual fish specimen they came from.
 In this case, if the tissues are cataloged into a separate tissue collection, you may want to place all tissues from a single individual into a container to relate them as coming from the same individual.
 A stretch I know…